Bercik1337/rt-auto-install/README.md

 **Current version** v2.0 released 2024/02/14

-    * allways use of the latest ruTorrent
+    * always use of the latest ruTorrent
     * no need to care about the distro version
     * remove unnecessary stuff
     * add support for arm* systems (scgi)